JDurstberger/halboy-ts/README.md

   - patch
   - put
   - http options
-  - throw on error?
+  - support for path parameters
+  - support for query parameters

+- Link Building?

 - Test Support

-- Investigate jest retry
 - ESLint not erroring when function parameter type is missing